fnproject/ext-statsapi/examples/operators/README.md

 ```

 This starts your custom Fn image.
 The environment variable `FN_EXT_METRICS_PROM_HOST` is used to specify that the Fn server should fetch
-statistics from a Prometheus server running on the `prometheus:9090", where   `prometheus1` is defined in
+statistics from a Prometheus server running on the `prometheus:9090`, where   `prometheus` is defined in
 [docker-compose.yml](https://github.com/fnproject/ext-metrics/blob/master/examples/operators/docker-compose.yml)
 to refer to the Prometheus server.